crista/exercises-in-programming-style/16-dataspaces/README.md

 Constraints:

+- Existence of one or more units that execute concurrently

-- Existence of one or more data spaces where processes store and retrieve data
+- Existence of one or more data spaces where concurrent units store and retrieve data

-- Existence of one or more processes that execute concurrently
+- No direct data exchanges between the concurrent units, other than via the data spaces

 Possible names: